· 24 June 2018 ·

 William Byrd (c.1540-1623) is described as the greatest composer of the English Renaissance, possibly of everyone else’s Renaissance too.
 His teacher was Thomas Tallis (c.1505-1585), who composed and performed for every Tudor monarch except the first one.

 Byrd sang like a sorry that’s too easy, and he played keys like an unplugged Rick Wakeman.
 He knew he was talented and he aimed high, to make a name for himself.
-He had the help of influential patrons, including Elizabeth and myself.
+He earned stipends from influential patrons including Elizabeth and myself.

 About that goodly manor: in addition to the stipend, I once helped Byrd out of a serious jam over a botched real-estate deal.
 Long story short, Will’s brother John got a bargain on one of my Essex properties, I got the song and the line for my play, and the English language got a new expression for selling (or buying) something at a knockdown price.
 Nobody else would write that line.